Logo for NNM (Nemo Nisi Mors) Lake Runn, December 2008 (Photo: Anders Gustafson) Logo for NNM (Nemo Nisi Mors)

 \[1 = x^2 + y^2\]

 NB!
 There is an improved implementation of the interactive unit circle animation, namely the NNM Unit circle, which I recommend to use instead of the animation below.
-Both are working perfectly, but the NNM Unit circle is probably a bit more pedagogic.
+Both are working perfectly, but the NNM Unit circle is probably a bit more pedagogic, have more functionality and is easier to interact with.

 Trigonometric functions